Skip to content

 • In the event of a repeated timeout leading to a “failed” state and a single warning or error, consider a programmatic mechanism to transition the application back into a retry state.

-• Log its version upon startup, and if it started up successfully as warning.
+• Log its version upon startup, and if it started up successfully as a warning.

 • Strive to have the application output a total of 3 logs during their lifecycle higher than info when working normally: